-- b) Only the data listed in the MSD table, i.e. relevant for ecall, can be part of an approval with regard to ecall. - c) An approval regulation, under the auspices of the 58 Agreement, can only deal with items related to the vehicle.
+- b) Only the data listed in the MSD table, i.e. relevant for emergency call, can be part of an approval with regard to emergency call. - c) An approval regulation, under the auspices of the 58 Agreement, can only deal with items related to the vehicle.
 The 58 Agreement indeed aims at improving mutual recognition and harmonization of rules of construction for automobiles.
-It is then obvious that problems of privacy, data protection etc. can only be regulated outside of the AECS regulation, i.e. at national/regional level. - d) A regulation addressing approval, i.e. the state of the vehicle at the time of its homologation, cannot guarantee its state during its lifetime.
-In addition, testing the ecall at PTI would provoke the same difficulties as those explained in a) above, i.e. usage of the telephone and GNSS networks for testing: - a.
-The PTI environment may prevent communication through the air. - Testing could only be done by manual triggering, i.e. accident case could not be simulated. - c.
-PTI testing would generate numerous fake emergency calls to the PSAP, hence would lead to the need for arranging special dedicated ecall management, which would jeopardise the value of the testing.

-In order to avoid extra costs due to the implementation of the ecall, only the vehicles that are designed by construction to be fitted with an automatic triggering system related to the detection of an impact are included in the scope of the regulation.
+It is then obvious that problems of privacy, data protection etc. can only be regulated outside of the AECS regulation, i.e. at national/regional level. - d) A regulation addressing approval, i.e. the state of the vehicle type at the time of its homologation, cannot guarantee its state during its lifetime.
+In addition, testing the emergency call at PTI would provoke the same difficulties as those explained in a) above, i.e. usage of the telephone and GNSS networks for testing: - a.
+The PTI environment may prevent communication through the air. - b.
+Testing could only be done by manual triggering, i.e. accident case could not be simulated. - c.
+PTI testing would generate numerous fake emergency calls to the PSAP, hence would lead to the need for arranging special dedicated emergency call management, which would jeopardise the value of the testing. - e) Trigger in case of a Roll over is not in the scope and remains national issue (this was added on request of the Russian delegation at GRSG-112) - Paragraph 1.3: In order to avoid extra costs due to the implementation of the emergency call, only the vehicles that are designed by construction to be fitted with an automatic triggering system related to the detection of an impact are included in the scope of the regulation.
 For defining these vehicles, it is assumed that all vehicles approved, or subject to approval to the regulations dedicated to the assessment of the resistance to impact, are fitted with an automatic triggering system.
 This is because, in the current state of the technology, there is no other way to fulfil the requirements of these regulations than by equipping the vehicles with "airbags" whose inflation must be triggered by an automatic triggering system.
-The informal group was keen to take the opportunity of the pre-existence of these airbag automatic triggering systems for triggering the ecall.
+The informal group was keen to take the opportunity of the preexistence of these airbag automatic triggering systems for triggering the emergency call.